StackVista/stackstate-docs/setup/agent/docker.md

 ### Start or stop the Agent

-To start, stop or restart StackState Agent V2, start or stop the container it is running in:
+To start, stop or restart StackState Agent V2, start or stop the container it's running in:

 ```text
 # Start container